DulangaDasanayake/DulangaDasanayake/README.md

 - 🔭 I’m currently working on My Final Project In Capmus.
 - 🌱 I’m currently learning Mern Stack.
-- 💬 Ask me about anything related to React, Express, Node.js, HTML or CSS.
+- 💬 Ask me about anything related to Mern Stack
 - 📫 How to reach me: du1an9a@gmail.com
 - 😄 Pronouns: He/Him